jenniferp1/usg_tutorials/README.md

 1. Introduction
 <blockquote>
     <p>
-        DWorking with packages and data types
+        Working with packages and data types
         <br>Using pandas
         <br>Data cleaning with pandas
         <br>Data visualization